The Best Influencer Marketing Platforms With a Developer API (2026)

 Pricing

 GRIN does not publish pricing.
-Contracts are typically annual and quoted based on the size of your program — number of creators, modules enabled, and integrations required.
+Contracts are typically annual and quoted based on the size of your program.
+That means the number of creators, modules enabled, and integrations required.
 Treat it as an enterprise procurement, not a credit-card sign-up.

 What Users Actually Say

 Reviewers consistently call GRIN the strongest "creator CRM" option and praise the support team.
-The most common complaints are pricing (especially for smaller brands), and that the discovery experience is lighter than competitors that lead with a search database.
+The most common complaints are pricing, especially for smaller brands.
+Reviewers also note that the discovery experience is lighter than competitors that lead with a search database.

 Best For

-DTC brands that already know which creators they want to work with and need a serious system of record for the relationship, content, and payments.
+DTC brands that already know which creators they want to work with.
+They need a serious system of record for the relationship, content, and payments.

 CreatorIQ: The Enterprise Operating System

-CreatorIQ is the platform you see in the footer logos of very large brand decks — Disney, Unilever, Sephora, and a long list of agencies.
+CreatorIQ is the platform you see in the footer logos of very large brand decks.
+Think Disney, Unilever, Sephora, and a long list of agencies.
 It is built for enterprise creator programs that span dozens of markets, hundreds of stakeholders, and tens of thousands of creators.

-The API and integration story is correspondingly mature, but it is firmly an enterprise motion: scoping, security review, MSAs, and a solutions team.
-If you are a five-person startup that wants to "just call an API," CreatorIQ is probably not your first stop.
-If you are a global brand or holding-company agency that needs reporting to roll up cleanly across regions, it very much is.
+The API and integration story is correspondingly mature.
+It is firmly an enterprise motion: scoping, security review, MSAs, and a solutions team.
+Say you are a five-person startup that wants to "just call an API."
+CreatorIQ is probably not your first stop.
+But say you are a global brand or holding-company agency that needs reporting to roll up cleanly across regions.
+Then it very much is.

 API & Platform Features

-• Roll-up reporting across brands, regions, and agencies — useful for holding companies.
+- Roll-up reporting across brands, regions, and agencies, which is useful for holding companies.

 Pros

-• +Built for scale — the data model and reporting hold up across very large programs.
+- +Built for scale, so the data model and reporting hold up across very large programs.

 Cons